qgis/QGIS-Documentation/docs/training_manual/spatial_databases/simple_feature_model.rst

 check the boxes next to :guilabel:`Save Username` and :guilabel:`Save Password`.
 Then click :guilabel:`OK` to create this connection.

-Back in the :guilabel:`Add PostGIS Layers` dialog, click :guilabel:`Connect` and add layers to your project as usual.
+Back in the :guilabel:`Add PostgreSQL Layers` dialog, click :guilabel:`Connect` and add layers to your project as usual.

 :abbr:`★★☆ (Moderate level)` Try Yourself: